-- NEW: The Rafah crossing between Egypt and Gaza has reopened, state media say
+- The Rafah crossing between Egypt and Gaza has reopened, state media say

 - The seven soldiers were kidnapped last Thursday in the Sinai Peninsula

 - They are now free and heading back to the capital, Cairo, a military spokesman says